JohnMarohn/FreqDemod/docs/background1.rst

 When the cantilever is driven by a *coherent* sinusoidal force, the steady-state solution of the equation of motion is greatly simplified by recasting the equation in terms of a complex variable whose real and imaginary parts track the in-phase and out-of-phase response, respectively, of the cantilever.
 Using this approach we derive the steady-state in-phase and out-of-phase amplitude of the driven cantilever as a function of frequency.

 Even when no external driving force is applied, the cantilever is acted upon by its surroundings.
-The action of the surroundings can be treated as an *incoherent* driving force acting on the cantilever.
+The action of the surroundings can be treated as an *incoherent* driving force that perturbs the cantilever.
 This incoherent driving force casuses fluctuations in the cantilever position which are desribed in terms of correlation functions.
 We establish a link between the time-domain correlation function and the frequency-domain power spectrum of the fluctuating cantilever position.
-For a cantilever in thermal contact with a bath of modes at a well-defined temperature, the form of the incoherent environmental force can be derived using the equipartition theorem of statistical mechanics.
-We derive an expression of the force's power spectrum in terms of the cantilever's friction coefficient.
-We show that if the cantilever's temperature, resonance frequency, and ringdown time are known, then the cantilever spring constant can be determined from the area under the power spectrum of cantilever position fluctuations.
+For a cantilever in thermal contact with surroundings having a well-defined temperature, the form of the incoherent environmental force can be derived using the equipartition theorem of statistical mechanics.
+We derive an expression of the force's power spectrum in terms of the cantilever's measured friction coefficient.
+We show that if the cantilever's temperature, resonance frequency, and ringdown time are known, then the cantilever spring constant can be determined from the area under the measured power spectrum of cantilever position fluctuations.

 **Equation of Motion**.
-The equation of motion for a **damped harmonic oscillator** is
+The equation of motion for a damped harmonic oscillator is

 .. math::
     :label: eq:HO